Orkiv/Inventory-php/readme.md

 ### Properties

+- `ID` : ID of item
-`category` : Category ID of item.
+- `category` : Category ID of item.
-`desc` : Richtext description of item.
+- `desc` : Richtext description of item.
-`name` : Name of item.
+- `name` : Name of item.
-`ordprice` : Integer value of price.
+- `ordprice` : Integer value of price.
-`price`: String value of price.
+- `price`: String value of price.
-`quantity` : Item inventory quantity.
+- `quantity` : Item inventory quantity.
-`media` : Array of strings.
+- `media` : Array of strings.
 Each string is a url to an item's image.
-`Buy` : Direct buy link of item.
+- `Buy` : Direct buy link of item.